 The cost of the dinner and museum is 1,400 som, which when I visited came out to around US$21, including transportation.
 If you have your own wheels or are on a tour it should be less.

 Karakol Kyrgyz Food Tour

-Karakol Tourism also arranges a walking food tour of their city, with stops at four restaurants for different dishes (and if you’re nice, a sweet somewhere at the end.)
+Destination Karakol also arranges a walking food tour of their city, with stops at four restaurants for different dishes (and if you’re nice, a sweet somewhere at the end.)
 This one is even more of a bargain, at around $7.

 At each restaurant we sat down, had some tea and waited for the surprise to arrive.
 Each one was delicious, but the crowd favorite was the Tartar dish azuu.
 Pegged as a great hangover meal, it’s made of beef tips, onion, garlic, beans, french fries, and…dill pickles.
 It disappeared quickly.